abogoyavlensky/slim/README.md

 - `:uber-file` (optional) - Name of the output uberjar (default: "target/standalone.jar")
 - `:src-dirs` (optional) - Source directories to include (default: ["src" "resources"])
 - `:class-dir` (optional) - class directory (default: "target/classes")

+#### Available commands

+- `build` - Builds an uberjar file with all dependencies included.
+The jar file will be created at the specified location (defaults to `target/standalone.jar`).

 ### Build: Library